hjozwiak/tintin-kallisti-pack/README.md

 These commands are available to present important information quickly, or to change the output of the game.
 To turn them off, prefix them with no as in nocspam.

+- audioprompt: Audible prompts for your condition.
+Hp is left, Mana is centered,  stamina is right. (enabled by default)
+- beeps: Audible indication of opponent's condition, the lower the beep the more hurt your enemy. (enabled by default)
 - cspam: Cuts down on or shortens some of the game's output.
 - filter: Filters out items you can not use when listing from shops or looking in containers.
 Will also work on inventory.
 - whoami: Shows your name, level, and class.
 Will also show last death information if available.